teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 One of Farkle's new features that came with version 6 is called _the precompiler_.
 The precompiler addresses this inherent limitation of Farkle's grammars being objects defined in code.
 Instead of building it every time, the grammar's parser tables are built __ahead of time__ and stored in the program's assembly when it gets compiled.
 When that program is executed, instead of building the parser tables, it loads the precompiled grammar from the assembly, which is orders of magnitude faster.

+Moreover, Farkle will dynamically generate code to even further optimize the parsing process.
+To avoid the code generation overhead, dynamic code generation is employed only on precompilable grammars, when the .NET Standard 2.1 edition of Farkle (or any more modern framework) is used, and when [the underlying runtime compiles dynamic code][is-dynamic-code-compiled].

 ## How to use it

 Using the precompiler is surprisingly simple and does not differ very much from regularly using Farkle.